realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 [Coffee roasted beans and in the backgroud the red ripe beans as the the appear on the plant](./03.jpg)

-## Recommendations if you decide that coffee benefits are more important than the problems it can bring
+## Recommendations if you decide that coffee benefits are more important than the problems it can bring.

 Drink ORGANIC COFFEE, don't pollute your body with all the chemicals used in coffee cultivation.